Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I love how this whole grain bagel recipe turned out!
+I love how this bagel recipe turned out!
 They have a delicious flavor and density from the whole grains while still offering the nice chewiness that we love in bagels.

 Why You’ll Love This Recipe

 • Bagels are such a versatile food to have on hand!
 Use them for a variety of delicious breakfast options or make them into a lunch or dinner sandwich.
-They are a fun break from the usual homemade bread (though I do love a whole grain artisan loaf).
+They are a fun break from the usual homemade bread (though I do love an artisan loaf with fresh milled flour).

-• This recipe is made with 100% whole wheat flour, and it works wonderfully with freshly milled grains!
+• This recipe is made with 100% fresh milled hard white wheat.
 If you’re trying to move away from store-bought all purpose flour, this recipe will make it a breeze.
+You can also learn how to mill your own flour here!

 • Homemade bagels are very customizable.
 You can make a variety of flavors by swapping the Everything Seasoning for something else.